AmigaLabs/clib4/README.md

 To use `debug` functions you have to explicitly pass `DEBUG=true` to GNUMakefile.os4 and debug functions will be enabled
+If you want to use `gstabs` to non debug version of library you can use the flag `STABS=-gstabs` to GNUMakefile

 ### Misc